TigerMask1/play-bot/replit.md

 The bot is built on Discord.js v14 and Node.js 20, utilizing a dual-mode data storage system (JSON for testing, MongoDB for production) with a one-command migration script.

 **UI/UX Decisions:**
-- **Visuals:** Character skins displayed in embeds, paginated user profiles with progress bars, and custom profile picture selection from owned characters.
+- **Visuals:** Character skins displayed in embeds, paginated user profiles with progress bars, custom profile picture selection from owned characters, and custom PFP image system.
 - **Progress Bars:** 12-slot colored emoji progress bars (🟩🟦🟨🟧🟥⬜) with percentage display for token collection.
 - **Information Display:** Extensive use of Discord embeds and emoji integration for characters and items.